rickyltwong/5315-project/README.md

 ## Tech Stack

-- Handlebars template engines (hbs)
+- Handlebars template engines (hbs): For UI rendering.
-- Node/Express
+- Node/Express: For the server-side application.
-- MongoDB/Mongoose
+- MongoDB/Mongoose: For the database and ODM.
-- Git
+- Git: For version control.
-- Vercel
+- Vercel: For deployment.

 ## Features